-There are frequent flight cancellations and delays at Tajikistan international airport.
+There are frequent flight cancellations and delays at Dushanbe international airport.
 Holding valid entry visas for countries of alternate flight destinations may be useful if you need to depart Tajikistan quickly.

 Safety and security

 Terrorist attacks have occurred in Tajikistan.
-In recent years there have been security incidents including explosions in various locations in Tajikistan, including the capital, Dushanbe.
+In recent years there have been security incidents including explosions in various locations in Tajikistan and in the capital, Dushanbe.

 Civil unrest/political tension

 You should avoid any demonstrations and large public gatherings as they may turn violent.

 Border with Afghanistan: We advise you to reconsider your need to travel to the border regions with Afghanistan due to the hazardous security situation.
-This region is a transit point for drugs and other smuggled goods.
+This region is known as a transit point for drugs and other smuggled goods.